How to Help a Child with Social Anxiety | Children’s Bureau

 Hindering Social Anxiety

-Social anxiety may not completely dissipate, however, with the right coping skills and support, your child can learn how to control their social anxiety over time.
-No matter the situation, the support that you give your child will make a significant difference in their ability to work through any anxiety.
-In fact, reading through this blog is the first step in helping your child with social anxiety.
+Social anxiety may not completely dissipate.
+However, with the right coping skills and support, your child can learn how to control their social anxiety over time.
+No matter the situation, the support you give your child will significantly improve their ability to work through any anxiety.
+Reading through this blog is the first step in helping your child with social anxiety.